Riot police use teargas against anarchists at Paris May Day rally

 The protesters chanted anti-fascist slogans, waved Soviet flags and anti-government banners and threw firecrackers.
 Some started to erect barricades.

-President Emmanuel Macron, elected last May on a promise to shake up France’s economy and spur jobs growth, is locked in a battle with the trade unions over his plans to liberalize labor regulations.
+President Emmanuel Macron, elected last May on a promise to shake up France’s economy and spur jobs growth, is locked in a battle with the trade unions over his plans to liberalise labour regulations.

 Railway staff have begun three months of nationwide rolling strikes in a dispute over the government’s planned overhaul of state-run railway SNCF.

+Opposition conservative and far-right politicians accused Macron’s government of being insufficiently prepared for the violent protests and criticised it for not cracking down more heavily on far-left anarchist groups.

+The leader of the far-left France Unbowed party, Jean-Luc Melenchon, said he believed far-right groups were responsible for the violence.

-Reporting by Lucien Libert and John Irish; Editing by Gareth Jones
+Additional reporting by John Irish and Caroline Paillez; Editing by Gareth Jones